mattermost/docs/source/deployment/admin-roles.rst

 Can a User Manager or System Manager reset an administrator’s email or password without their knowledge?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is not possible with the default priveleges of these roles.
-The ability to reset passwords, or email addresses of administrators is limited to System Admins by default.
-However, if the priveleges of a role are manually changed to include write access to users, this authority can be granted.
+The ability to reset passwords, or email addresses of administrators is limited to System Admins.

 Are all actions of admin roles logged?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^